trivago/gollum/docs/src/gen/formatter/processjson.rst

 **TrimValues** (default: true)

-  Allows trimming of whitespaces from the beggining and end of each value after processing took place.
+  Allows trimming of whitespaces from the beginning and end of each value after processing took place.
   By default this parameter is set to true.